Tellicious/ParkingSensor/Readme.md

 # Parking Sensor

 ## Description
-Programmable parking sensor that detect the distance from an approaching vehicle and displays it on a LED bar
+Programmable parking sensor that detects the distance from an approaching vehicle and displays it on a LED bar

 ## Hardware needed
 - 1 STM32F103C8T6 (Blue Pill)